Procedure to follow in the event of a death in a combat zone, where obtaining a medical certificate of death is impossible

 • Testimonies of eyewitnesses.

-• Photo and video recording of the scene (if possible).
+• Photo and video recordings of the scene (if possible).

-• Collective act as the main evidence of death.
+• Collective act as the main evidence of the death.

 • Apply to any local court in the government-controlled territory of Ukraine with an application to establish the fact of death.